inkognitro/react-app-tutorial/03-routing.md

 However, this context needs to be integrated as well.
 Add a new context reference to `src/ServiceProvider.tsx` and `src/TestServiceProvider.tsx`.
 This can be done with the `React.useRef` hook.
-This makes sure, that the context is initialized at the first render of the component.
+This makes sure, that the context is initialized only at the first render of the component.

 ```typescript
 import { Config, ConfigProvider } from '@packages/core/config';